educalo77/educalo77/README.md

 - ⚡ Fun fact: ...
 -->

-### Welcome to my repository, where I keep code made based on the knowledge that I have been absorbing over the years.
+### Welcome to my repository, where I keep code based on the knowledge that I have been absorbing over the years.
 One of my goals is to be able to get my first job in IT as a developer, generating an impact on users around the world.

 ### :telescope: I am interested in software development.